MusikAnimal/pageviews/README.md

 [![Build Status](https://travis-ci.org/MusikAnimal/pageviews.svg?branch=master)](https://travis-ci.org/MusikAnimal/pageviews)

+## License

+The source code for Pageviews Analysis and it's sister applications is released under the [MIT license](https://github.com/MusikAnimal/pageviews/blob/master/LICENSE).

+The underlying data shown in these applications was provided by the [Wikimedia RESTBase API](https://wikimedia.org/api/rest_v1/), released under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/) dedication.

 ## Dependencies
 This guide mostly assumes you're using OSX or Linux.
 The setup process may differ on Windows machines.